AMC Rebel: The Machine

-The most recognizable muscle car version of the AMC Rebel was named The Machine and available for the 1970 model year, following the success of the 1969 SC/Rambler.
-In its most recognizable trim it was painted white with a large blue stripe on its hood, and accented in bold red, white, and blue reflective stripes (made by 3M) in the front, sides, and rear.
-"The car had the build of a proper muscle car and when it came to its performance, it did not disappoint despite weighing over 1500 kg."
+The most recognizable muscle car version of the AMC Rebel was named The Machine and was available for the 1970 model year, following the success of the 1969 SC/Rambler.
+In its most recognizable trim, it was painted white with a large blue stripe on its hood, and accented in bold red, white, and blue reflective stripes (made by 3M) in the front, sides, and rear.
+"The car had the build of a proper muscle car, and when it came to its performance, it did not disappoint despite weighing over 1500 kg."

+A special high-performance V8 producing 340 hp at 5,100 rpm and maximum torque of 430 lbft at 3,600 rpm was standard on The Machine with a single four-barrel Motorcraft carburetor This was the most potent engine AMC would ever offer in a regular production vehicle.

 Concept muscle models

 First proposed in June 1968, the car was to have been a 1969 Rebel coupe finished in black with authoritative black wheels and fat tires, without any stripes, scoops, or spoilers, but with an aggressive, street-fighting stance.
 The proposed model included "The Machine" decal on the rear (that made it into production), as well as a "fab gear" logo on the front fender.

-However, an even earlier attempt at a Rebel-based muscle car was produced by AMC's engineering team: a 1967 two-door built as a development "project" car for carburetion-testing purposes, as well as with "Group 19" high-performance options, and the car was re-equipped with a modified 390 CID engine with an estimated 500 hp "capable of running in the 11-second bracket."
+However, an even earlier attempt at a Rebel-based muscle car was made by AMC's engineering team: a 1967 two-door built as a development "project" car for carburetion-testing purposes, as well as with "Group 19" high-performance options, and the car was re-equipped with a modified 390 CID engine with an estimated 500 hp "capable of running in the 11-second bracket."
 The car was considered a legal drag racing car, according to National Hot Rod Association (NHRA) and American Hot Rod Association (AHRA) rules and regulations in effect during those years.
 The Machine was finished in AMC's trademark red, white, and blue color scheme, although the color breaks were not the same as on other AMC-backed or developed race cars.